Founder Fundamentals

 Teaching format

-Workshops, with interactive sessions, practical exercises, and industry insights.
+Workshops, with interactive sessions, practical exercises, and industry insights from business and legal experts.

 Teaching language